Special attention is drawn to the following:

 - Leave the green immediately after the hole has been completed.

-- Do not practise on the fairways.
+- Do not practice on the fairways.
+Golfers play 1 ball only.

-- Help keep the course clean.
+- Help keep the course clean, do not litter.

 - Remember to repair pitch marks on the greens and stamp down spike marks after everyone has putted out.